Training access

 All employees and relief staff must complete the DECYP Mandatory Reporting Training and Child Sexual Abuse Awareness Training each year.
 No other training participation will be accepted.

-For other workers – DECYP will recognise Safeguarding Training certificates from:
+For other workers – DECYP will recognise current safeguarding training certificates from:

 • the Tasmanian Department of Health (DoH)/Tasmanian Health Service (THS), or